Amidst Robinhood’s planned service changes, a tension between growth and safety – TechCrunch

 Indeed, when TechCrunch first reviewed the filings that broke down how much income Robinhood earns from different types of order flow, we noted that the company generated comparatively large sums from options when contrasted to what the company could extract from more pedestrian equity orders.
 But the fact didn’t stand out too much at the time; the company has several trading varietals, so who cares which ones bring in more revenue?

 It didn’t matter until the company’s user base recorded a tragedy after a 20-year-old user died by suicide after the Robinhood app showed them a balance to the tune of negative $730,000.
-It turns out the balance wasn’t really a debt, but apparently a mid-trade options UI quirk.
+It turns out the balance wasn’t really a debt, but apparently a midtrade options UI quirk.